MykhayloHnatyuk/sdk-plugins/sdk-xamarin/README.md

     MobileAppTracker mat;

-After receiving `FinishedLaunching` event in AppDelegate.cs, initialize the MAT tracker with the `InitTracker` function, passing in your MAT Advertiser ID and MAT Conversion Key:
+After receiving `FinishedLaunching` event in AppDelegate.cs, initialize the MAT tracker with the `InitTracker` function, passing in your MAT Advertiser ID and MAT Conversion Key.
+Also, notify the library that you're using the Xamarin plugin:

     mat = MobileAppTracker.SharedManager;
     mat.InitTracker ("<YOUR_MAT_ADVERTISER_ID>", "<YOUR_MAT_CONVERSION_KEY>");
+    mat.setPluginName ("xamarin");

 ### Use MAT binding in Android project